DorsetDigital/silverstripe-contactform/README.md

 ## Installation

+The module can be installed with composer using:  `composer require dorsetdigital/silverstripe-contactform`

+Once installed, run a `dev/build?flush` and make sure you configure the module in the CMS settings screen.

+##Usage
-Insert `$ContactForm` placeholder in templates where you want the form to appear
+Insert `$ContactForm` placeholder in templates where you want the form to appear.

+If you have the SilverStripe spamprotection module installed and enabled, it will automatically be applied to the contact form.

+##Credits

+Based on the work of Thomas Paulson [https://github.com/thomaspaulson/silverstripe-contactform]